My paintings, often large and gestural, employ visual narratives to explore the multiple guises of humanity

+“My paintings, often large and gestural, employ visual narratives to explore the multiple guises of humanity.
+The good and the bad conditions of humankind act as agency to my practice.
+I utilise figuration and colour in the portrayal of emotion and gesture.
 Representations of animals, a regular feature in my works, are interwoven into the composite arrangement of my paintings.
 The animals are often metaphors for different aspects of humanity.
 The perspective of distance, be it geographical or historical, also informs my work.

 In my paintings I utilise different levels of finish from sketched forms to layered, more highly rendered areas to give different levels of interest to areas of the work.
 Mistakes and corrections are left partially visible marking the progress of the works journey.

+My paintings are project led which often determines the size and number of the works.
 The work is not fully planned before the act of painting takes place as it’s important for me to be open to chance happenings during the process of making.
 I enjoy the impromptu (and sometimes invited) participation of others in the formation of the work.
-These encounters challenge me to work in ways I might not immediately expect of myself.
+These encounters challenge me to work in ways I might not immediately expect of myself.”

 – Rebecca Holden